microsoft/azure_arc/README.md

 </p>

 ## Azure Arc for Servers
-The below deployment options are focusing on Azure Arc for Servers.
+The below deployment options are focused on Azure Arc for Servers.
 It is designed to quickly spin up a server that is ready to be projected in Azure Arc and for you to start playing with it.

 **Note: For a list of supported operating systems and Azure regions, please visit the official [Azure Arc docs](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview).**